-Treatment 2 provides the same information about what the most recent monetary policy action was, but also provides information (a narrative or "vignette") about the intent of the action:
+Treatment 2a provides the same information about what the most recent monetary policy action was, but it also provides information (a narrative or "vignette") about the intent of the action.
+This treatment was included in the March through July waves:

-Treatment 2: Treatment 1 plus:

-March-July: "These actions were part of an effort to help bring inflation back down toward its objective."
+Treatment 2a: Treatment 1 plus: "These actions were part of an effort to help bring inflation back down toward its objective."